m1k3r0ss/tkinter_password_manager/README.md

 To run this application on Linux, you might need to make a couple of adjustments:

 - **File Paths**: Update file paths if necessary.
-Ensure that any file paths specified in the code (`3D Lock Icon.png`, `data.txt`) are correct for your Linux file system.
+Ensure that any file paths specified in the code (`3D Lock Icon.png`, `data.json`) are correct for your Linux file system.
 - **Executable Permission**: If you encounter permission issues when running the application, ensure that the Python script has executable permission.
 You can grant executable permission using the following command:

     ```